ipfs/community/js-code-guidelines.md

 - Update each package.json and README.md to have a `leadMaintainer` field.
 - Update packages table on each entry module (e.g https://github.com/ipfs/js-ipfs#packages) to also list the maintainer for each.
 - Protect the master branch and only grant permissions for merge to the Maintainer and the Tech Lead, only.
-- Grant publish permission to the Maintainer and Tech Lead, only.
+- Grant publish permission to the Maintainer and Tech Lead (or another Tech Lead if it’s the same person), only.

 ## Contributing